 Ann Starrs (Co-Chair)

-Ann Starrs is President and CEO of the New York-based Guttmacher Institute, which she joined in 2014.
+Ann Starrs is the Director of Family Planning at the Bill & Melinda Gates Foundation.
+From 2014 to 2018 she served as President and CEO of the New York-based Guttmacher Institute.
 She is a widely recognized expert in reproductive and maternal health and has authored or coauthored numerous papers and commentaries on global health policy issues during her nearly 30 years in the field.
 She is also an influential advocate for the health and rights of women and adolescent girls worldwide.
 Ms. Starrs holds a master’s degree from Princeton University’s Woodrow Wilson School of Public and International Affairs and a certificate in demography from Princeton’s Office of Population Research.

-Dr. Marleen Temmerman, a Belgian national, is the Director of the Women’s Health & Research Network in East Africa based at Aga Khan University in Nairobi as of December 2015.
-Previously, she served as Director, Department of Reproductive Health and Research and Director, Special Programme of Research, Development and Research Training in Human Reproduction at the World Health Organization.
-She has also served as a senator in the Belgian Parliament, was a founding member of the International Center for Reproductive Health and a member of the independent Expert Review Group, the principal review group on the United Nations Secretary-General’s Strategy on Information and Accountability for Women and Children.
-Dr. Temmerman holds a medical degree from Ghent University and a PhD in Obstetrics and Gynecology.
+Dr. Marleen Temmerman, a Belgian national, is the Director of the Women’s Health & Research Network in East Africa, which is based at Aga Khan University in Nairobi as of December 2015.
+Previously, she served as Director of the Department of Reproductive Health and Research and Director of the Special Programme of Research, Development and Research Training in Human Reproduction at the World Health Organization.
+She has also served as a senator in the Belgian Parliament, was a founding member of the International Center for Reproductive Health, and was a member of the independent Expert Review Group, the principal review group on the United Nations Secretary-General’s Strategy on Information and Accountability for Women and Children.
+Dr. Temmerman holds a medical degree from Ghent University and a PhD in obstetrics and gynecology.